ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 Except, that's not _entirely_ true.
 Is it?

 Deep down we know our families and friends _do_ care.
 They just don't have time to always listen.
-And so that got me thinking.
-What if I just paid someone to listen to me?
+And so that got me thinking: what if I just paid someone to listen to me?

-It turns out, there are people who do actually perform this function.
+It turns out, there are people who do actually perform this function in society.
 They're called licensed therapists and in the Fall of 2017, I found myself staring across from one for the very first time.

-I've been seeing a licensed therapist for the better part of the past year and it was one of the best decisions I've ever made.
+I wound up seeing a licensed therapist for the better part of a year and it was hands down one of the best decisions I've ever made.

 My reasons for seeking out mental health therapy aren't that complex: I am in the middle of one of the most stressful and anxious periods of my life.
 Career, kids, marriage, family.
 And I honestly just needed someone to work through all of it with.